Strachan Family Convention of 2014

 29 April 2014: PRESS RELEASE - LORD LYON APPOINTS NORTH-EAST MAN

-AS COMMANDER OF CLAN STRACHAN
+OF CLAN STRACHAN

 A Family Convention, or Derbhfine, is an official meeting held under the supervision of the Court of the Lord Lyon in Edinburgh, Scotland.
 It is a meeting of "Leading Members of the Family or Name in question," which generally includes Scottish Armigers, Scottish landowners and other property owners, as well as other eminent and professional individuals.
 The Attendees of a Family Convention should be across a broad geographical region, with strong representation in Scotland.
 All Attendees to a Family Convention need to be found acceptable by the Court of the Lord Lyon's appointed Supervising Officer.